 The Nikon D750 is a enthusiast DSLR that features a 24.2MP sensor.
 It is powered by the Nikon EN-EL15, which is a rechargeable Lithium-Ion battery pack.
 Lithium-Ion batteries offer a high energy density and low self-discharge, and are nowadays found in many portable electronic devices.
 The EN-EL15 operates at a voltage of 7.0V and has a capacity of 1900mAh.
 It can be charged from a standard electrical outlet via the Nikon MH-25a charger (that can be purchased separately, for example, at amazon).
 The battery pack measures 40mm in width, 21mm in height, and 56mm in depth.
 It weighs 88g.
 The EN-EL15 has been on the market since September 2012 and sells at good camera retailers, such as amazon, for about $70.
-Generic alternatives (see below) can be obtained at substantially lower cost.
+Generic alternatives (see below) that are compatible with the Nikon D750 can be obtained at substantially lower cost.

 What is the difference between the EN-EL15 and the EN-EL15a?

 The Nikon EN-EL15 was replaced as a battery pack for digital cameras by the EN-EL15a.
 Both types operate at a similar voltage and are fully interchangeable, so that the EN-EL15a can also be used with the Nikon D750.
 The main difference between the two packs is their internal circuit design.
 The newer battery pack has less internal resistance and, thus, less energy loss from internal heating.
 It will therefore last longer on a single charge and be less prone to overheating.

 How many shots can I take with a fully charged EN-EL15?